craigbaird/weekend_challenge_3/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 1. Download .zip of the directory
+2. Open .sql file and paste into Postico to create table
-2. npm install
+3. npm install
-3. npm start
+4. npm start
+5. type localhost:5000 into a browser

 ## Technologies Used
 - JavaScript